 Arabic Language Bank is a conclusion of what has been used before by other researchers and authors in Humanities and Social Sciences.
 To this regard, it helps all students; either students and young researchers who lack sufficient research experience to enable them to express their ideas properly, researchers who are still in the stage of building and developing their scholarly vocabulary, or sophisticated researchers who want to enrich their language repertoire and gain more diversity.

 Arabic Language Bank does not only suffice with this, but also indicates the weight of these phrases, sentences, and language structures by expressing them with a green indicator.
 Whenever these outputs get a darker color, this indicates that they contain words that are frequently used by Arab researchers.

-Above all, Arabic Language Bank remains a permanent resource that documents scholarly writing over the past few decades.
+Above all, the Arabic Language Bank remains a permanent resource that documents scholarly writing over the past few decades.

 Dr. Ayman Eddakrouri

 Director of Main Library & Cultural Museum, Effat University, KSA

 Assistant Professor of Teaching Arabic for non-Native Speakers, Ministry of Higher Education, Egypt